THIERRY MEYER, Lead Instructor

 David Schildknecht trained in philosophy and worked as a restaurateur before spending a quarter century in the U. S. wine trade.
 His reports were long a fixture of Stephen Tanzer's International Wine Cellar.

-Since 2007, he has written full time for Robert Parker's Wine Advocate, covering inter alia Austria, Germany, much of France, and – more recently – North America outside California.
+From 2007 to 2015, he wrote full time for Robert Parker's Wine Advocate, covering inter alia Austria, Germany, much of France, and – more recently – North America outside California.
 A columnist for The World of Fine Wine (U.K.) as well as for Vinaria (Austria) and an occasional contributor to Wine & Spirits (US), Schildknecht's musings on wine can also be found periodically in the forums at eRobertParker.com and JancisRobinson.com. as well as in Ed Behr's The Art of Eating.

 Schildknecht is responsible for the German wine entries (and, beginning with the upcoming 4th edition, those on Austria as well) in The Oxford Companion to Wine and a co-author of the seventh edition of Robert Parker's Wine Buyer's Guide and Parker's Wine Bargains.
 He has addressed issues of aesthetics in contexts including the International Philosophy of Wine Conferences, The Network for Sensory Research and as a guest instructor in a sadly short-lived pilot course on aesthetics at the U.C.
 Davis Department of Viticulture and Enology.